Kitashi14/DevBoost/QUICKSTART.md

 - **Button Persistence**: All buttons persist across VS Code sessions
   - Workspace buttons: Stored in workspace `.vscode/devboost.json`
   - Global buttons: Stored in `global-buttons.json` file in VS Code's global storage directory
+- **Workspace Switching**: When you switch workspaces in the same window:
+  - Activity log path automatically updates
+  - Buttons automatically reload for the new workspace
+  - Extension continues running (no restart needed)
 - **Duplicate Detection**: AI automatically prevents creating similar buttons
   - Compares command structure and functionality
   - Normalizes commands to detect variations (e.g., different variable names)
   - Uses semantic analysis to detect functionally identical buttons
+  - **Single Button Confirmation**: When creating one button similar to existing, you get a choice to add anyway or cancel
+  - **Batch Suggestions**: Multiple similar buttons show summary without individual prompts
   - Scope-aware: Global buttons only check against other global buttons
 - **Button Descriptions**: Two types of descriptions stored for each button
   - **User Description**: Your personal description of what the button does